2024-2025 Academic Catalog

 CEE 522.
 Subsurface Investigations.
 3 Hours

 Soil & rock classification; Geophysical methods; subsurface explorations; soil sampling; van shear, standard penetration, cone penetration, pressuremeter, dilatometer, and plate load testing; in-situ measurements; field instrumentation.
-Required background: CEE 312 or equivalent.
+Prerequisites: UG CEE 312 GR/DO None.

 CEE 524.
 Foundation Engineering.
 3 Hours

 Application of Geotechnical engineering principles of analysis and design of shallow and deep foundations and earth retaining structures.
 Topics include site exploration and characterization, foundation types, bearing capacity, settlement analysis, shallow foundation design, earth pressures theories, design of retaining walls, flexible retaining structures and braced excavations, design of pile foundations and drilled piers.
-Required background: CEE 312 or equivalent.
+Prerequisites: UG CEE 312 GR/DO None.

 CEE 525.
 Soil Improvement.
 3 Hours